 Saint Remy de Provence is perhaps the most sophisticated village in Provence but still remains a small rural, authentic Provencal town.
 There are wonderful Provencal fetes and celebrations held throughout the year to commemorate Saints days or important agricultural events.
 Local fetes are a community tradition honoured for centuries; little has changed today.
 There are also wonderful boutiques for shopping, contemporary hotels and Michelin starred restaurants to enjoy.
-Van Gogh spent the last year of his life in Saint Remy and painted some of his most famous works during that time.

 Les Alpilles National Park lies 20 minutes South of Avignon, and 45 minutes to the North of Marseille.
 It is characterised by a small range of jagged limestone foothills, valleys filled with olive trees and vineyards.
 Roaming goats and sheep are tended by shepherds just as they were in centuries past, grazing on wild rosemary and thyme which perfume the delicious regional cheeses.
 Far removed from the bustling Cote d'Azur; this is scenic countryside punctuated by quaint villages.

 Day 1: Avignon > St Rémy de Provence Meet your guide at Avignon TGV train station and private transfer to your 5 star hotel Chateau des Alpilles, in the countryside around St. Remy.
 Enjoy dinner at the gourmet restaurant of the relais.